This Sporting Life: Background

 This Sporting Life was Anderson's first feature film as director, though he had made numerous short documentaries in the previous fifteen years, and even won an Oscar for 1954's Thursday's Children.
 The film had first been discussed by The Rank Organisation as a possible project for Joseph Losey, and then Karel Reisz, who, reluctant to direct another film with a similar setting and theme to Saturday Night and Sunday Morning (1960), suggested that Anderson direct it, with himself serving as producer.

+David Storey, himself a former professional rugby league footballer, also wrote the screenplay.

 Casting

-Among the film's supporting cast is William Hartnell, who shortly afterwards began his role as the first Doctor Who; it was his role in This Sporting Life that brought Hartnell to the attention of Doctor Who-producer Verity Lambert.
+Among the film's supporting cast is William Hartnell, who shortly afterwards began his role as the Doctor in Doctor Who; it was his role in This Sporting Life that brought Hartnell to the attention of producer Verity Lambert.
+Several retrospective scholars have considered Hartnell's character a subtle example of a closeted homosexual.
 The film also features Arthur Lowe, who would go on to star in Dad's Army and appear in four later films directed by Anderson.
-In addition, Edward Fox, Anton Rodgers, and Bryan Mosley appear as uncredited extras.
+In addition, Edward Fox, Glenda Jackson, Anton Rodgers, and Bryan Mosley appear as uncredited extras.